Disability provisions for the test

 The office staff will show parents where to wait.

-Disability test provisions will not normally be granted if a student does not require them in class.
-However, students will not necessarily receive the same provisions as granted for other tests.
-The High Performing Students Team may contact the school or applicant to discuss the request.
+Disability test provisions will not usually be granted if a student does not require them in class or for other tests.

 Students with disabilities or behavioural or medical conditions will be given special consideration by selection committees.